strwbrry0/strwbrry0/README.md

 # About Me:
 I'm Myriam and I am an aviation engineer with a strong background in computer science for air transport, AI and cybersecurity.
-Experience working on real-time systems, human–machine interaction, andAI applications in safety-critical contexts.
+Experience working on real-time systems, human–machine interaction, and AI applications in safety-critical contexts.

 ### Currently open to
 - AI / Machine Learning Engineering roles